The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 Baht, Bangkok currency

-We keep our budget in check by securing affordable accommodations, eating local food (which happens to be the best food in Thailand!) and limiting our day tours to those we could not take on our own using public transportation (like the 4-Islands Tour).
-We often – as a couple – spend less than $100 USD per day, including hotel, food, drinks, local transport and activities and entrance fees.
+We keep our budget in check by securing affordable accommodations, eating local food (which happens to be the best food in Thailand!) and limiting our day tours to those we could not take on our own using public transportation.
+We often – as a couple – spend less than $100 USD per day in Thailand, including hotel, food, drinks, local transport and activities/entrance fees.

 Backpacking Thailand

-Because it is so economical to visit, Thailand is a haven for backpackers.
-The Thailand backpacking route, which is part of the larger, affectionately named “Banana Pancake Trail,” includes the country’s top destinations.
-Bangkok (specifically Khao San Road), Chiang Mai, Krabi and Patong Beach Phuket are all typical destinations for backpackers.
-Places like Ko Pha Ngan (where the Full Moon Party takes place) and Ko Lipe are two places that are popular with backpackers – but we have yet to visit either.
+Bangkok (specifically Khao San Road), Chiang Mai, Krabi and Patong Beach Phuket are all popular destinations for backpackers.
+Places like Ko Pha Ngan (where the Full Moon Party takes place) and Ko Lipe are two places that are favored by backpackers to Thailand – but we have yet to visit either.

 What You Will Need For Your Trip To Thailand

-When packing for your trip, don’t forget these must-have items and packing hacks!
+When packing for your trip, don’t forget these must-have items and other packing hacks!

 Proper Attire for Thailand

-Pack clothing that is lightweight and breathable.
+Pack clothing for Thailand that is lightweight and breathable.
 Keep in mind that Thai people tend to dress modestly – and clothing that covers shoulders and knees is required for visiting temples.
-I often carry a wrap with me while sightseeing so that I can cover myself if I want to enter any temples we stumble upon along the way.
+I carry a wrap with me while sightseeing in Thailand so I can enter any temples we stumble upon along the way.

 Bug Spray and Sun Protection

-Don’t let pesky mosquitoes or a dreadful sunburn hinder your trip!
-Remember to pack good insect repellent and protective sunscreen!
-We also recommend a wide-brimmed travel hat or travel umbrella are also useful for combating the intense sun rays of Southeast Asia!
+Don’t let pesky mosquitoes or a dreadful sunburn hinder your amazing Thailand trip!
+Remember to pack good insect repellent and protective sunscreen.
+We recommend a wide-brimmed travel hat and travel umbrella that are also useful for combating the intense sun rays of Southeast Asia.

-Rather than relying on your mobile phone to capture the images of your trip, we recommend upgrading to a real camera that will take higher quality photos.
-We use a Canon Rebel with an everyday 18-135mm lens (which I love!), but also carry a lighter weight Canon Powershot to use when hiking or at the beach (and an all around great budget camera).
+Rather than relying on your mobile phone to capture the images of your fun Thailand vacation, we recommend upgrading to a real camera for high quality photos.
+We use a Canon Rebel with a 18-135mm lens, which I love and is an all around great budget camera.

 Thailand Travel Insurance

-Travel insurance may cover expenses incurred for a wide range of things – such as injuries, illnesses and even flight delays, lost luggage or cancellations.
+Trip insurance for Thailand may cover expenses incurred for a wide range of things – such as injuries, illnesses and even flight delays, lost luggage or cancellations.
 Find rates and a full list of coverages at World Nomads.

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com